 a.
-All employees will be granted twelve (12) days sick leave with full salary for each academic year.
-Employees on eleven- or twelve-month contracts and those with summer contracts will be granted two (2) additional days of sick leave per year.
+All employees will be granted eleven (11) days sick leave with full salary for each academic year.
+Employees on eleven (11) - or twelve (12)-month contracts and those with summer contracts will be granted two (2) additional days of sick leave per year.
 Such leave is available on the first day of each academic year.
 Any unused portion of the sick leave will be accumulative without a maximum.
 Employees who have previously been employed in other educational institutions will be credited with additional sick leave as follows:

-- 1 year previous experience 5 additional days 2 years previous experience - 10 additional days 3 years previous experience - 15 additional days - b.
-Sick leave may be used for personal illness, illness in the immediate family, and for pregnancy.
-The immediate family shall mean the mother, mother-in-law, father, father-in-law, spouse, son, daughter, brother, or sister of the employee, or any relative living in the immediate household of the employee. - c.
+- 1 year previous experience 5 additional days - 2 years previous experience 10 additional days - 3 years previous experience 15 additional days - b.
+Sick leave may be used for personal illness, illness in the employee's immediate family, and for pregnancy.
+The immediate family shall mean the spouse or significant other, parent, child, sibling, the spouse/significant other's mother or father or any relative living in the immediate household of the employee. - c.
 Employees will notify their supervisor promptly upon determining that illness will prevent them from performing their regularly assigned duties and will keep the College informed of their status on a timely basis.
-A form certifying the nature of the illness will be signed by the faculty member and forwarded to his/her supervisor, appropriate administrator, and the personnel office.
+A form certifying the nature of the illness will be signed by the faculty member and forwarded to his/her supervisor, appropriate administrator, and the human resources office.
 A statement certifying the illness or absence from a physician may be required if the illness extends beyond one (1) week to insure that the employee has sufficiently recovered to return to work.